-You can’t deny the fact that some amazing web series made our lockdown worthwhile.
-With an array of web series lined up in popular OTT platforms like Netflix, Amazon Prime, and Hostar, our country is reconstructing its global representation in terms of online content.
+You can’t deny the fact that some amazing web series made our lockdown entertaining.
+With an array of web series lined up in popular OTT platforms like Netflix, Amazon Prime, and Hotstar, our country is restructuring its global representation in terms of online content.
 That’s a whole new achievement.

-There was a time when we depended only on foreign web series content to make use of our leisure time.
-But now we have our own brilliant content that is worth a competition with the so-called foreign online content.
+There was a time when we depended only on foreign web content to spend our leisure time.
+But now we have amazing Indian content that is worth a competition with the so-called foreign online content.

 A challenge to senseless and lack of content-driven cinema

-What we celebrated in the theatres most of the time, the popularity and reach of the actors on screen and making the content of the film the second important thing.
-But when it comes to OTT things turn upside down.
+Most of the time, what we celebrate in the theatres is the popularity and brand value of the actors, making the content quality of the film the second important thing.
+But when it comes to OTT, things have taken a different route.

-It is the quality of the content that matters.
-And being marveled by the layered plots and characters, people are resorting to their personal screens rather than wasting time on movies that have nothing in particular to offer.
+It is the quality of the content that matters in OTT.
+And being marveled by the layered plots and characters, people are resorting to their screens rather than wasting time on movies that have nothing in particular to offer.
 They bring back the notion of creativity that is being lost in the glamorous and money-making world of Bollywood movies.

-Whether OTT content be a threat to Bollywood?
-A relevant question in this time of growing popularity of web series.
-Well, as long as Bollywood resorts to glamor quotient alone for the success of the movie, Indian OTT content is definitely going to be a serious threat to Bollywood.
+Will OTT content be a threat to Bollywood is a relevant question in this time of growing popularity of web series.
+Well, as long as Bollywood resorts to glamor quotient alone for the success of the movie, Indian OTT content is going to be a serious threat to Bollywood.

-Fortunately, web series does not endorse nepotism unlike Bollywood movies!
+Fortunately, web series does not endorse nepotism, talent beats everything.

 The audience is also getting better

-We always want something fresh and new.
-True, the hunger has hiked in the lockdown days, but our craving for a good material to watch is constant.
+We always crave something fresh and new.
+True, the hunger for entertainment has hiked in the lockdown days, but our craving for good material to watch is constant.
 And our web series is now satisfying us with their variant and delicious treat.

-You know, the reason why these characters stay in our head for a really long time is because of the astounding relatability.
+You know, the reason why these characters stay in our heads for a long time is because of their astounding relatability.
 With the raw depiction of people of different class constructs and also the hidden layers of our society, these series offer a reality check and reflection of what generally goes unnoticed.

-Speaking up audaciously on caste differences and other political issues and engraving it in fine work of film making, these series definitely create a difference in our viewing experience!
+Speaking up audaciously on caste differences and other political issues and engraving it in fine work of filmmaking, these series create a difference in our viewing experience!